vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 missing 2 3 1 5
 ```

 The [Frog River One](https://codility.com/programmers/task/frog_river_one/) kind of pushes us towards using proper ADTs, in this case hash maps.
-I cheated a bit there storing numbers in a `:` separated string `a`.
+I cheated a bit here storing numbers in a `:` separated string `a`.
 As this datatype doesn't track the size of our 'list', we better store the size in an additional state variable `w`.

 ```bash
 function wait {